 When I was a little white boy living in Richmond, Virginia, in the 1950’s, there were six, maybe eight, Negroes in my world.
 Isabelle and Sidney, first and foremost.
 All the Negroes in my childlife lived in King William County.
 Sidney and Isabel.
 Adele.
 Burnell.
 Sally.
 All grownups but fortunately they had kids that my sister and I played with when we visited grandma.
 They were kids, we were kids.
 Race didn’t matter.
 At least from my young, naive point of view.
 At least, not yet.

 One of my earliest memories of “race” as a subject came when Mom and I walked down the staircase to the cafe in the basement of Miller & Rhoads.
 (For those who might remember the famous M&R “Tea Room” — the unassuming little cafe in the basement was by far the better restaurant for a six- or seven-year-old boy.
 Hamburgers, fries, cokes, chocolate cake, and NO stupid fashion show!)

-In the age of legal segregation with arrests made at whites-only lunch counters, Mom looked me in the eye and explain that “… there might be Negroes eating here today.
+In the age of legal segregation with arrests for trespassing being made at Richmond’s whites-only lunch counters, Mom looked me in the eye and said “… there might be Negroes trying to eat here today.
 I don’t want you to stare or say anything.
 They have as much right to eat here as you do.”